sortapod/scradstxt/README.md

 Scraper first checks HTTPS schema, if connection fails then fallback to HTTP.
 User-agent is spoofed.
 Timeout is 5 sec defined by const crawlerTimeout.

 User who runs this program must have a ROLE in PostgreSQL allowing SELECT, INSERT, DELETE queries on working database.
 Program connects to the database via unix socket.
-Adjust connection string in sources if TCP or another DB name or another authentication method used.
+Adjust dbConnectionString constant if TCP or another DB name or another authentication method used.
 PostgreSQL database is named adstxt.
 ```sh
 sudo -u postgres psql -c 'CREATE DATABASE adstxt'